cometkim/cometjs/README.md

 # cometjs

-cometkim's collection of frequently used JavaScript utilities
+CometKim's collections of frequently used JavaScript/TypeScript utilities.